War guilt question: Impact in Germany

-Before the treaty was signed on June 28, 1919, the government of the Reich was already talking about an upheaval.
+Before the treaty was signed on 28 June 1919 the government of the Reich was already talking about an upheaval.

 President Friedrich Ebert spoke on 6 February 1919 upon the opening of the Reichstag, of "revenge and plans for rape".

 Germany was stunned by the terms of the treaty.
 The government claimed it was a ploy to dishonor the German people.
 The impact of the treaty was first and foremost moral.
 The moral punishment was a heavier burden to bear than the material one.
 Treaty clauses that reduced territory, the economy, and sovereignty were seen as a means of making Germany morally grovel.
 The new Weimar Republic underscored the unprecedented injustice of the treaty, which was described as an act of violence and a Diktat.
 Article 231, the so-called "War Guilt Clause", put the responsibility for the war on Germany.
+Germany was required under the treaty to return territories taken and redraw the border between Belgium and Germany.

 For Foreign Minister Brockdorff-Rantzau, recognition of Germany as having sole culpability was a lie.
 He resigned in June 1919 to avoid having to sign the treaty, which bore the seeds of its own rebuttal.
 Brockdorff-Rantzau had moreover said before the Allies at Versailles: "But also in the manner of waging war, Germany wasn't the only one to make mistakes, each nation made them.
 I do not wish to respond to accusations with accusations, but if we are asked to make amends, we must not forget the armistice."

 The violence with which the treaty was imposed forced the Germans to refute it.
 By its nature, the treaty deprived the Weimar Republic of any historical confrontation with its own history.
 The thesis of responsibility derived its strength from the fact that for the first time, a country's responsibility had been officially established.